504steven/DesignPattern_UML-Practice/lab9/readme.md

 # Command Pattern
 I chose Command Pattern to rewrite the Java lambda expression.
-There is a functional interface, Receiver with only doAction method.
+There is a functional interface, Receiver with doAction method.
 So it is easy to implement it using Java lambda expression.